Counselors and Principals

 What is TG?

-TG is a public, nonprofit corporation that promotes educational access and success so that students can realize their college and career dreams.
+TG is a nonprofit corporation that promotes educational access and success so that students can realize their college and career dreams.
 TG offers resources to help students and families plan and prepare for college, learn the basics of money management, and repay their federal student loans.
 In addition, TG is a student loan guarantor that administers Federal Family Education Loan Program (FFELP) loans made before July 1, 2010, on behalf of the U.S. Department of Education.

 What are TG's values?

 In considering the role of any organization that offers resources, it is important to understand what the organization values.
 At TG, values drive our vision, and they play an important part in our relationships with those we serve.
 TG values: